Devsbench/scientific-robin-e5a44/content/pages/pricing.md

           products.
 We are a one-stop shop for your blockchain project.
       - question: Where are you based?
         answer: >
-          We are from Warsaw, Poland and some team members are located in Central and Eastern Europe.
+          We are from Warsaw, Poland and some team members are also located in Central and Eastern Europe.
 We work remotely with client visits from time to time (project onboarding, demo etc)
 seo: